 According to a research study done by the White House on higher education in the United States, “In 1990, the U.S. ranked first in the world in four-year degrees among 25-34 year-olds; today, the U.S. ranks 12th.
 Access to higher education and affordability are two of the main reasons for that fall.”
 However, with the right tools, it is possible to get the college education you want on a budget and with the aid you need.
-Financial aid, and knowing how to find the right kinds of financial aid, is key in having a stress free college career – whether you are going two years to a community college, into a four year undergraduate degree program, or into post graduate work and beyond.
+Financial aid, and knowing how to find the right kinds of financial aid, are key in having a stress-free college career – whether you are going two years to a community college, into a four-year undergraduate degree program, or into post-graduate work and beyond.
 You want to get the most value out of your years at university and having your financials taken care of relieves one of the biggest stresses for most college students today.
-Help with financial aid will give you the opportunity to focus on what really matters – getting the most value out of your college career.
+Help with college financial aid will give you the opportunity to focus on what really matters – getting the most value out of your college career.

 The Real Costs of College